 This problem can be solved non-technically by adding regulations to the voucher exchange confirmation process.
-The shop owner will be notified with brief information such as name and identity number (NIK) from the recipient of the social assistance on the voucher exchange confirmation page.
+The shop owner will be notified with brief information (name and NIK) from the recipient of the social assistance on the voucher exchange confirmation page.
 The shop owner must verify the social assistance recipient manually to be able to process the voucher redemption.